kisupov/grns/README.md

 GRNS is designed for large RNS dynamic ranges, which significantly exceed the usual precision of computers (say hundreds and thousands of bits).
 There are no special restrictions on the moduli sets and the magnitude of numbers in RNS representation.
-Some predefined moduli sets are located in `/src/params`.

 The library can be freely used in various software-based RNS applications, e.g. RSA, Diffie-Hellman, and Elliptic curves.
 Currently, the algorithms implemented in GRNS are used in a multiple-precision GPU accelerated BLAS library;